 In FY 2016, the CRC's mission was expanded to include the identification and recovery of payments Medicare made conditionally when an NGHP applicable plan has or had Ongoing Responsibility for Medicals (ORM).
 The CRC coordinates with the Benefits Coordination and Recovery Center (BCRC) to review new and updated NGHP records to identify conditional payments made by Medicare.
-When the CRC identifies conditional payments where the applicable plan had Ongoing Responsibility for Medicals (ORM), the CRC initiates recovery.
+When the CRC identifies conditional payments where the applicable plan has or had ORM, the CRC initiates recovery.